Nine Habits to Wake Up With A Flat Stomach

 As a result, this favors bacterial fermentation, which could end up causing you diarrhea, as well as bloating and flatulence.
 And that’s not all.
 By chewing gum, you actually send a signal to your brain that stimulates appetite.

-Also remember that they’re a processed product.
-Scientists have shown that this type of foods contains more calories than you’d like to think, and can cause you to gain weight.
+Also, remember they’re a processed product.
+Scientific studies reveal this type of food contains more calories than you’d like to think, and can cause you to gain weight.

 8. A light dinner

 Though this might seem obvious, we feel it’s important to remind you: if you want to avoid sleep issues and feeling bloated, try to eat a light dinner, preferably 3 hours before going to bed.

 While eating whole pieces of fresh fruit is undoubtedly the best way to take advantage of all their natural properties, there are those who can’t resist a smoothie as a breakfast or afternoon snack.
 In this case, it’s always best to prepare them at home, with no added sugars, sweeteners, or other additives.